Salt Lake City Drug Possession Lawyer

 - Robitussin AC

-What is Simple Possession of Drugs?
+What is Simple Possession of Drugs in Utah?

 Simple possession is generally defined as possession for personal use, as opposed to other drug crimes such as possession with intent to distribute (PWID), production, cultivation, transportation, manufacturing, or drug trafficking.